Japan's ex-leader Shinzo Abe assassinated during a speech | Politics

 Abe was groomed to follow in the footsteps of his grandfather, former Prime Minister Nobusuke Kishi.
 His political rhetoric often focused on making Japan a “normal” and “beautiful” nation with a stronger military and bigger role in international affairs.

-Many foreign officials expressed shock over the shooting — especially because of Japan's strict gun laws.
-With a population of 125 million, Japan had only 10 gun-related criminal cases last year, resulting in one death and four injuries, according to police.
+Tributes to Abe poured in from world leaders, with many expressing shock and sorrow.
+U.S. President Joe Biden praised him for ''his vision of a free and open Indo-Pacific will endure.
+Above all, he cared deeply about the Japanese people and dedicated his life to their service.“ Biden, who is dealing with summer of mass shootings in the U.S., said “gun violence always leaves a deep scar on the communities that are affected by it.”
+Japan is particularly known for its strict gun laws.
+With a population of 125 million, it had only 10 gun-related criminal cases last year, resulting in one death and four injuries, according to police.
 Eight of those cases were gang-related.
 Tokyo had no gun incidents, injuries or deaths in the same year, although 61 guns were seized.

 Abe became Japan's youngest prime minister in 2006, at age 52, but his overly nationalistic first stint abruptly ended a year later, also because of his health.